smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **A Marvellous Light** by Freya Marske, read 36 times
 - **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone, read 35 times
 - **Fourth Wing** by Rebecca Yarros, read 33 times
-- **Bride** by Ali Hazelwood, read 25 times
+- **Bride** by Ali Hazelwood, read 26 times
-- **A Court of Thorns and Roses** by Sarah J. Maas, read 22 times
+- **Can't Spell Treason Without Tea** by Rebecca Thorne, read 24 times

-**TOTAL**: 1307 books read, with 622 unique titles.
+**TOTAL**: 1307 books read, with 612 unique titles.
 699 books were claimed to qualify for hard mode.
-459 books were used only once for this square.
+446 books were used only once for this square.
 Skipped 36 times.
 Substituted 10 times.

 #### Most Read Authors